ashleyannlaz/web-module-challenge-scope-and-closure/README.md

 ### Task 1 - Set Up Project and Tests

-1. Fork the repo
+1. Fork the repo - done
-2. Clone your forked version of the repo
+2. Clone your forked version of the repo - done
-3. cd into your repo and create a branch with your first and last name
+3. cd into your repo and create a branch with your first and last name - done
-4. open the terminal in your vs code and type `npm install`
+4. open the terminal in your vs code and type `npm install` - done
-5. next type `npm run test:watch` in your terminal
+5. next type `npm run test:watch` in your terminal - done
-6. Complete your work making regular commits, once you have all your tests passing and you are ready to submit your work please see canvas for instructions on how to submit
+6. Complete your work making regular commits, once you have all your tests passing and you are ready to submit your work please see canvas for instructions on how to submit - done

 ### Task 2a - MVP code